PrawiraGenestonlia/create-express-typescript-application/README.md

 ## Why _create-express-typescript-application_?

 _create-express-typescript-application_ creates a new lightweight express application which is fully customizable for your use case.
-It is also integrated with a modern database ORM - prisma.
 With the support of TypeScript, it allows a robust NodeJS express app to serve as an RESTful backend server.

+There are two modes of _create-express-typescript-application_, mainly:
+1. **plain** mode - lightweight express typescript app (--type plain)
+2. **prisma** mode - fullweight express typescript app with prisma (relational database ORM) and swagger (OpenAPI documentation) integrated

 ## Application Details